ekce/latex-assignment-dexy/README.md

 The sample file presents a simple example assignment.

-## How to use:
+## Workflow:
-clone the repository with
+Clone the repository with
 ```
 git clone https://github.com/ekce/latex-assignment.git
 ```
-and then begin writing a tex file based on the sample file provided.
+Copy the *blank.tex* file and rename it to something else like *assignment.tex*.
+Then edit said file to begin working.

 **Note:** The gitignore file is set up to ignore everything but the files in the repository so it will not track updates to your files.